frederic-perez/AmE-dictionary/data/dictionary.md

 __peripeteia__ _n_ A sudden and unexpected change of fortune or reverse of circumstances (especially in a literary work).
 __peripheral__
 __perish__ _v_ :two: To die, especially in an accident or by being killed, or to be destroyed. _Three hundred people perished in the earthquake._
+__peristalsis__ _n_ The wavelike muscular contractions of the digestive tract or other tubular structures by which contents are forced onward toward the opening.
 __peristaltic__ _adj_
 __peritonitis__ _n_
 __periwinkle__ _n_ :two::hammer: (periwinkles)